1899 New Richmond Cyclone

 Supplying medical help was an immediate need.
 Of the four drugstores in town, only splinters remained, and of the four doctors' offices, two were completely gone and the remaining two stripped of supplies and fill of dirt and fragments.
 A temporary hospital and a temporary morgue were both needed.
 The Congregational Church and the schoolhouse, while both were damaged, sufficed for the first, the Catholic Church for the second.
 The pastors of both churches, Mr. Adams and Fr.
 Degnan, were both cited for their courage and assistance in the disaster.

 The first message to get out was sent from the telegraph office at Roberts, nine miles south of New Richmond.
 The first relief train arrived shortly after midnight from Chippewa Falls on the Wisconsin Central line.
-At each station along the rout, the train had stopped and taken on more willing volunteers.
-Ten physicians ere on this train as well as medical supplies.
+At each station along the route, the train had stopped and taken on more willing volunteers.
+Ten physicians were on this train as well as medical supplies.
 Doctors from Roberts and Hammond had arrived earlier.
 Because of the general filthy conditions and the lack of facilities, it was decided to send the injured to hospitals in St. Paul, extra trains being put on the line as soon as more victims were discovered and ready to transport.

 Relief supplies, food, and money soon came pouring in from towns all over Wisconsin and neighboring Minnesota.
 Several pieces of fire equipment from St. Paul helped control the flames, and members of the militia sent to guard the city were a welcome relief to the surviving inhabitants.
-There had been several cases of people being stripped of the their belongings while lying helpless and unable to defend themselves.
+There had been several cases of people being stripped of their belongings while lying helpless and unable to defend themselves.

 An impromptu court was established.
 Two ancient justices of the peace, each seated on a cracker box, dispensed liberal sentences to those who were caught pilfering.